 Many IE languages (including Irish, Sanskrit, Slavic, and some of the Germanic tongues) have or had separate words for some or all of the eight possible "cousin" relationships, such as Latin, which along with consobrinus had consobrina "mother's sister's daughter," patruelis "father's brother's son," atruelis "mother's brother's son," amitinus "father's sister's son," etc. Old English distinguished fæderan sunu "father's brother's son," modrigan sunu "mother's sister's son," etc.

 Used familiarly as a term of address since early 15c., especially in Cornwall.
 Phrase kissing cousin is Southern U.S. expression, 1940s, apparently denoting "those close enough to be kissed in salutation;" Kentish cousin (1796) is an old British term for "distant relative."

 - couth (adj.)

-- Old English cuðe "known," past participle of cunnan (see can (v.1)), from Proto-Germanic *kunthaz (cognates: Old Frisian kuth "known," Old Saxon cuth, Old High German kund, German kund, Gothic kunþs "known"), from PIE root *gno- "to know."
+- Old English cuðe "known," past participle of cunnan (see can (v.1)), from Proto-Germanic *kunthaz (source also of Old Frisian kuth "known," Old Saxon cuth, Old High German kund, German kund, Gothic kunþs "known"), from PIE root *gno- "to know."

 Died out as such 16c. with the emergence of could, but the old word was reborn 1896, with a new sense of "cultured, refined," as a back-formation from uncouth (q.v.).
 The Old English word forms the first element in the man's proper name Cuthbert, literally "famous-bright."

 - couture (n.)

-- 1908, from French couture, literally "dressmaking, sewing," from Old French costure (12c.), from Vulgar Latin *consutura, from past participle of Latin consuere "to sew together," from con- "together" (see com-) + suere "to sew" (see sew).
+- 1908, from French couture, literally "dressmaking, sewing," from Old French costure (12c.), from Vulgar Latin *consutura, from past participle of Latin consuere "to sew together," from com "with, together" (see com-) + suere "to sew" (see sew).
 Used as a collective term for "women's fashion designers."

 - covalent (adj.)